-Melissa is an Australian-born artist jeweller who lives and works in Seattle, Washington in the USA.
-She holds a Masters of Fine Art in jewellery and metalsmithing from Monash University and Bachelor of Art with honours in interior architecture from Curtin University.
-Her works are in the collections of the National Gallery of Australia (Canberra), the Cheongju City Collection (South Korea) and the Arts Centre Melbourne (Australia), and her pieces have featured in the publications Jewel Book, Art Jewellery Today 3 and Lark Books’ 500 Silver Jewelry Designs.
+Australian-born artist and writer Melissa Cameron lives and works in Seattle, WA in the USA.
+She received her MFA in jewellery and metalsmithing from Monash University and a BA (hons) in interior architecture from Curtin University, in Australia.
+Her works are in the collections of the National Gallery of Australia, the Cheongju City Collection in South Korea, the Arts Centre Melbourne and Toowoomba Regional Art Gallery.

 Refined VIII, curator Cindi Strauss.
 Cole Art Center @ The Old Opera House, Nacogdoches TX.
 Opening January 24th, 2014, 6-8pm and closing March 30, 2014.

 More Classes.
 Melissa taught Kiln-Fired Liquid Enamelling on Steel at Danaca Design again on the 25th of January, 10.30am – 5pm.
 She demonstrated a concentrated workshop on the basics of enamelling onto steel including surface preparation using the sandblaster.